onasiscart/Catalonia-Connected-project/README.md

     - Routes map: *.png and *.kml for the routes map.
 - The level of quality of the map can be adjusted by selecting the number of clusters (nodes) and the mininmum angle between edges.

 Please note that the program can download all the data when executing, but if you already have a downloaded data file there is no need to download it again.
-Type its name without the extension when the program asks you to.
-Monuments.txt contains all the data you will ever need about the monuments, but you will have to download a new segments data file each time you want to visit a new region.
+Type its name without the extension when the program asks you to. monument_data.txt contains all the data you will ever need about the monuments, but you will have to download a new segments data file each time you want to visit a new region.
 All the data files you download, as well as the maps, will be saved in your current directory, that is, the one you are running the program in.
 Don't name a new file with the name of an already existing file, as it might be replaced.
 All this information is specified again during execution.

 ### Testing